Kevin Levrone

 Kevin Levrone (born July 16, 1964) is an American retired IFBB professional bodybuilder.
 Levrone began his professional IFBB career in 1991 after finishing first in the NPC Finals.
 He won the Arnold Classic in 1994 and 1996.
-Levrone is widely regarded as one of the best professional bodybuilders of the 1990s and one of the greatest bodybuilders to never win the Mr Olympia title.
+Levrone is widely regarded as one of the best professional bodybuilders of the 1990s and one of the greatest bodybuilders never to win the Mr Olympia title.
 Levrone competed in 68 IFBB professional contests, and held the record of the most wins as an IFBB professional until 2001 when Vince Taylor won his 21st pro win.

 Early life

 Levrone was born on July 16, 1964, in Baltimore, Maryland, to an Italian-American father (originally from Sicily) and African-American mother.
 He lost both parents to cancer at a young age.
 Kevin was first inspired to pursue bodybuilding by his cousin.
 After seeing the size and condition of his cousin, who had returned from serving in the military, Kevin became more serious about working out and bodybuilding in general.